 |Percent of Admitted Who Enrolled (Admission Yield)||36%||26%||33%|

-What are the requirements for admission to Aquinas College and what considerations affect admission decisions?
+What are the requirements for admission to Aquinas College and what student information is used for admission decisions?

 |High School GPA||Required|